andrerpena/WordCounter/README.md

  - If does not completely load the target file in memory.
 Therefore, it should work with files that are greater than the available memory in the system.
  - It iterate through each character of the file only once.
  - It outputs the total number of milliseconds it took to run.

-I'd be curious to see a solution that is way faster than this while keeping the same features.
- -
+`Wordcounter` has basic support for numbers.
+The characters `.` and `,` are not considered sentence or word breakers if they have adjoining digits.
+There's no validation for numbers whatsoever.

+Unit tests
+---

+I've made basic unit tests, they can be found [here](https://github.com/andrerpena/WordCounter/tree/master/WordCounter/UnitTests).
+I've tested basic edge cases.
+It's not complete, but works well enough for what I intended to do.

+Time needed to complete
+---

+`WordCounter` took me 5 hours to complete, not considering this documentation.